radoosredkar/web_collector/README.md

 - deploy to some cloud infrastructire, preferablly AWS
 - check redis sessions
 - check wierd urls
-- add docker builds only on certain tags
+- add docker builds only on selected tags
 - extract parsers to separate files and module
 - add cleaning of records, or better archieving
 - check wierd reporting of found new records for nepremicnine